 During 2015, the Foundation was named the trustee, but not a beneficiary, of a charitable remainder trust.
-The trust assets held by the Foundation are included with investments at December 31, 2023 and 2022, and an equivalent liability is included with amounts due to beneficiaries of split interest agreements.
+The trust assets held by the Foundation are included with investments at December 31, 2024 and 2023, and an equivalent liability is included with amounts due to beneficiaries of split interest agreements.
 The trust assets and equivalent liability are valued at fair value.
-The fair value of the assets and the related liability at December 31, 2023 and 2022 is \$579,242 and \$546,059, respectively.
+The fair value of the assets and the related liability at December 31, 2024 and 2023 is \$612,141 and \$579,242, respectively.

 During 2018, the Foundation entered into a net income makeup charitable remainder unitrust agreement with a donor for an irrevocable trust whereby a liability is recorded for present value of payments due to the beneficiaries.
 The excess of contributed assets over the trust liability is recorded as a contribution with donor restrictions.
-The liability for this agreement at December 31, 2023 and 2022 is \$252,435 and \$235,555, respectively.
+The liability for this agreement at December 31, 2024 and 2023 is \$263,102 and \$252,435, respectively.

-The Foundation enters into charitable gift annuity agreements with donors, whereby a specified annuity amount is paid to the donors from the Foundation for the remainder of the donors' life.
-Upon termination of this annuity agreements, the remaining balance is transferred to various funds within the Foundation.
+The Foundation enters into charitable gift annuity agreements with donors, whereby a specified annuity amount is paid to the donors from the Foundation for the remainder of the donor's life.
+Upon termination of this annuity agreement, the remaining balance is transferred to various funds within the Foundation.
 The amounts received from the donors are invested with the Foundation's investments.
-The gift annuity payable represents the present value of the future contractual payments to the donors of \$590,038, and \$571,644 at December 31, 2023 and 2022, respectively.
-Included in this amount are agency funds of \$315,540 and \$300,951, at December 31, 2023 and 2022, respectively, which the Foundation holds and invests as an agent for parishes, schools, and other Catholic organizations.
+The gift annuity payable represents the present value of the future contractual payments to the donors of \$614,559, and \$590,038 at December 31, 2024 and 2023, respectively.
+Included in this amount are agency funds of \$288,959 and \$315,540 at December 31, 2024 and 2023, respectively, which the Foundation holds and invests as an agent for parishes, schools, and other Catholic organizations.